Last updated: October 2025

 error_log syslog:server=192.168.1.1 severity=warn;

 The flexibility NGINX logging provides comes at a cost, and there are some things to watch out for when writing your configuration file.
-We’ve already covered NGINX’s ability to override logging configurations at the directive level, and this feature is extremely useful for logging extra information whenever users access specific paths, e.g., logging extra traffic information for any users accessing the /private URI.
-However, using nested access logs can quickly become complex and you should be careful not to use this feature too much.
+We’ve already covered the ability of NGINX to override logging configurations at the directive level, and this feature is handy for logging extra information whenever users access specific paths—such as logging extra traffic information for any users accessing the /private

-To use this feature, your version of NGINX needs to be configured using the—with-debug option.
+.
 You can check if this is the case by doing this:

-$ nginx -V 2>&1 | grep—‘—with-debug’
+$ nginx -V 2>&1 | grep -- '--with-debug'

 configure arguments: --with-debug

-Inside the configuration file you can enable writing log entries to memory with the following snippet:
+Inside the configuration file, you can enable writing log entries to memory with the following snippet:

 error_log memory:32m debug;